-Drew has long been recognized by Chambers & Partners as one of Washington, D.C.’s leading appellate and commercial litigators, with Chambers calling him a “superstar” and a “straight shooter,” who “really engenders trust in clients and co-counsel” and “has great skill but is also incredibly effective with business clients.”
+Drew has long been recognized by Chambers & Partners as one of Washington, D.C.’s leading appellate and commercial litigators, with Chambers calling him a “superstar” and a “straight shooter,” who “really engenders trust in clients and co-counsel” and is a ““business-savvy lawyer” who is “incredibly effective with business clients.”
 Based on his “powerful courtroom advocacy,” Benchmark Litigation notes he is “clearly one of those once in a generation litigators” and “revered as being supremely talented in his securities and class action practice.”
 In 2019, BTI Consulting named Drew to its BTI Client Service All-Star list, honoring the 335 lawyers nationally “who deliver incomparable levels of client service excellence.”
 In 2020, BTI Consulting named him to its Client Service Elite MVP list, which recognizes the 61 lawyers named as All-Stars for two consecutive years.
 Since 2008, Benchmark Litigation has listed Drew as a National Litigation Star in both the Appellate and Securities categories.
 He is also recognized as a “Recommended Lawyer” by Legal 500, including for Appellate, General Commercial Disputes, and Product Liability.

 In June 2017, Drew was selected by The American Lawyer as “Litigator of the Week” based on his win before the U.S. Supreme Court in BNSF Railway v.
 Tyrell and his trial court win in Wilson v.
 Frito-Lay.
 He has been profiled repeatedly in The National Law Journal, including in its Appellate Hot List and D.C.
 Litigation Department of the Year special features, as well as in Bloomberg BNA.

 Constitutional and Appellate Practice and Global Legal Strategy*

 Drew has briefed and argued appeals raising significant federal and constitutional questions before the U.S. Supreme Court, the federal courts of appeals, and several state supreme courts.
 In 2017, he successfully argued BNSF Railway v.
 Tyrell, an 8-1 decision that established important rules for general personal jurisdiction.
 Drew was also counsel of record in 2018 in Leidos v.
 Indiana Retirement System, which involved the duty to disclose under the federal securities laws.
 He also regularly counsels companies facing legal challenges on multiple fronts on global legal strategy and best practices for litigation risk management.

 Complex Litigation and Government Investigations